 This low glycemic index chart shows the soups, proteins, both animal and plant and some Asian foods that you can include in your low glycemic eating plan.

-For more ideas of what you can eat look at the low glycemic foods list below and read more articles about low glycemic eating in the following links.
+You can read more articles about low glycemic eating in the following links below!

 This is the essential guide to figuring out serving sizes and what makes a